Filing Guidelines for Political Parties

 Below is a summary of some of the key filing requirements.
 For a full list of rules and complete details please see the CFO Handbook for Political Parties.

-When you fill out a form, please be sure that:
+When you fill out a form, please ensure:

 Please note that filling out these forms is not a replacement for your responsibility to follow auditable bookkeeping practices.